MediaComem/comem-archidep/subjects/docker/README.md

 <p class='center'><img class='w100' src='images/docker-container.png' /></p>

 <!-- slide-column -->
-A Docker Container is a **runnable instance** of a Docker Image.
-A Container takes everything specified in the Docker Image and follows its instructions by executing specified commands.
+A Docker container is a **runnable instance** of a Docker image.
+A container takes everything specified in the Docker image and follows its instructions by executing specified commands.

 If the image is a recipe, then the container is the completed dish.

-Multiple containers can be created from a single Docker Image.
+Multiple containers can be created from a single Docker image.